// LIVE MARKET DATA

 Day 1 Sales

 First-day or launch-week sales figures.
-GTA VI's launch is expected to set records — which is already priced into Take-Two's stock.
 When sales beat or miss expectations, the stock reacts immediately, sometimes violently.

 Dilution

 When a company issues new shares, existing shareholders own a smaller slice.
-Watch for this in struggling studios.
 If Ubisoft raises cash by issuing shares, your existing shares are worth proportionally less.

 // Tap any term to expand